UTSCCSCC01/finalprojectf22-clubhouse/doc/sprint2/PB.md

 ### High:

-1. As a student, I want to login/register so that I can securely manage and use my individualized account.
+1. As a student, I want to register so that I can securely manage and use my individualized account.
 * COS:
     * Make sure a student can register using my UOFT email
     * Make sure emails other than UOFT ones cannot register/login
     * Make sure once registered, the student is able to sign in using their credentials that they used to register
-    * Logging in as a student will take the student to the student-side home page

-2. As a club admin, I want to login so that I can manage my club
+2. As a student, I want to login so that I can securely manage and use my individualized account
 * COS:
-    * One must be approved by the system admin before being able to login/register as a club
-    * The club admin account will be associated with the specified email by the system admin
+    * Login and store authenticated user in a cookie
+    * Make sure password and username match database
     * Logging in as a club will send you to the club-side home page

 3. As a student, I want to browse through a list of existing clubs so that I can see all the clubs at UTSC.